 Before we move on, it's important to note that the best way of avoiding unnecessary risk when trading is to use a risk-free demo trading account.
-With a demo account you can trade on the live markets without putting your capital at risk, meaning that you can practice and get on top of your emotions, so that when you are ready to transition to the live markets, you have already conquered the biggest obstacles!
+With a demo account you can trade using live market data without putting your own capital at risk.
+Therefore, you can practice your trading technique and coach yourself to control your mind and emotions.
+When you are ready to transition to the live markets, you will have already conquered the biggest obstacles!
 To open your FREE demo trading account, click the banner below!

-Lesson number one in Forex trading psychology is to watch out for trading euphoria.
+Lesson number one on gaining an edge in Forex trading psychology is to watch out for trading euphoria.
 Humans are naturally self-focused.
 Our egos want to be validated by proving that we know what we are doing, and that we are better than the average person.
 Any hint that confirms these thoughts only reinforces our self-image by a distinct feeling of self-love.

 This is the only way you can really stay on top of your trading.
 Allow yourself to make mistakes - and don't make the mistake of being scared to prove yourself wrong - you'll be in a much better position for it in the long run.
 You have to be comfortable with accepting that mistakes are inevitable, especially in the early stages.
 It's all part of the learning curve.